csantanapr/knative-minikube/README.md

 # Setup Knative with Minikube

->Updated and verified on Feb, 2020 with Knative version 0.12
+>Updated and verified on March 8th, 2020 with:
+>- Knative version 0.13
+>- Minikube version 1.8.1
+>- Kubernetes version 1.17.3

 ## Install Minikube